OpnAI Realtime API: Conversing via Local Microphone and Speaker

 time.sleep(max(0, audio_duration - (time.time() - start_time) - 0.05))

-This code decodes the Base64-encoded audio data received from the Realtime API and outputs it to the speakers using pyaudio.
+This code decodes the Base64-encoded audio data received from the Realtime API and outputs it to the speakers using pyaudio

 Key Points:

-• get_default_output_device_info() retrieves the default output device (speakers).
+retrieves the default output device (speakers).stream.write()

-• The length of the received audio data is used to adjust the timing, minimizing audio delay.
+outputs the decoded audio data to the speakers in real time.- The length of the received audio data is used to adjust the timing, minimizing audio delay.

 Thank you for reading to the end.
 If you have any questions or feedback about the code, feel free to reach out!